0xced/XCDYouTubeKit/README.md

 [![build status](https://travis-ci.org/0xced/XCDYouTubeVideoPlayerViewController.svg)](https://travis-ci.org/0xced/XCDYouTubeVideoPlayerViewController)

-**XCDYouTubeVideoPlayerViewController** is a YouTube video player for iPhone and iPad.
+**XCDYouTubeKit** is a YouTube video player for iPhone and iPad.

 <img src="Screenshots/XCDYouTubeVideoPlayerViewController.png" width="480" height="320">

 To the best of my knowledge, the only *official* way of playing a YouTube video on iOS is with a UIWebView and the [iframe player API](https://developers.google.com/youtube/iframe_api_reference).
-Unfortunately, this is very slow and quite ugly, so I wrote XCDYouTubeVideoPlayerViewController which gives the user a better viewing experience.
+Unfortunately, this is very slow and quite ugly, so I wrote this player to give users a better viewing experience.

-XCDYouTubeVideoPlayerViewController uses progressive download, so remember that some restrictions apply if you submit your app to the App Store, as stated in
+The player uses progressive download, so remember that some restrictions apply if you submit your app to the App Store, as stated in
 [HTTP Live Streaming — Requirements for Apps](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StreamingMediaGuide/UsingHTTPLiveStreaming/UsingHTTPLiveStreaming.html#//apple_ref/doc/uid/TP40008332-CH102-SW5):
 > **Warning**: iOS apps submitted for distribution in the App Store must conform to these requirements.
 >